ahx/openapi_first/README.md

 OpenapiFirst helps to implement HTTP APIs based on an [OpenAPI](https://www.openapis.org/) API description.
 It supports OpenAPI 3.0 and 3.1.
 It offers request and response validation to ensure that your implementation follows exactly the API description.

-This makes your API description reliable, reason about API design and use various tooling on top of OpenAPI.

 ## Contents

 <!-- TOC -->